Elderly at higher risk of severe illness from dengue: NCID head

-She was speaking at the fifth Asia Dengue Summit, which was organised by the Asia Dengue Voice and Action group and held at Orchard Hotel from June 13 to 15.
+She was speaking at the fifth Asia Dengue Summit, a three-day event organised by the Asia Dengue Voice and Action group which ended yesterday at Orchard Hotel.

-The event saw more than 200 clinicians, researchers, government public health leaders and policymakers from across Asia discussing dengue management strategies for the region.

 Citing studies from Singapore's Environmental Health Institute at the National Environment Agency, Prof Leo noted that at least 30 per cent of those aged 60 and above here have never had a dengue infection before.